Fast Data Manipulation with data.table

 iris_dt[Sepal.Length %between% c(5, 6)]

-Selecting and Computing Columns with j
+Selecting and computing columns with j

-# Select specific columns
+# Select specific columns — .() is shorthand for list()

 iris_dt[, .(Sepal.Length, Species)]

-# Or using the character vector shortcut
+# Or use a character vector for column names

 iris_dt[, c("Sepal.Length", "Species")]

-# Compute new columns
+# Compute new columns with := (assignment by reference, no copy)

 iris_dt[, Sepal.Area := Sepal.Length * Sepal.Width]